ejconlon/simple-parser/README.md

     Of things and strings.

 In this case, we subsitute `ListT` for the list and add some error handling.
 We also swap out strings for any kind of input (streaming or not).

+## License

+This project is BSD-licenced.
+Some gnarly functions to parse numbers and such have been adapted from Megaparsec, which is also [BSD-licensed](https://github.com/mrkkrp/megaparsec/blob/master/LICENSE.md).